Solo User Guide

 ✔ Finalize

-PEM key files are generated in ~/.solo/cache/keys directory.
+PEM key files are generated in the ~/.solo/cache/keys directory:

 hedera-node1.crt hedera-node3.crt s-private-node1.pem s-public-node1.pem unused-gossip-pem